 There's another 2% maximum increase in the seventh year, whereby my monthly payment rises to $4,955 based on 6.375%.
 Finally, the maximum lifetime interest rate increase is 5% from my initial base level, or 7.375%.

 This 2%/2%/5% lifetime interest rate increase is pretty standard for all ARM holders.
 In other words, there is no such thing as endless interest rate risk to ARM holders.
 Simply ask your bank what your interest rate caps are and your index, and margin e.g. LIBOR + 2.25%.

-I don't think we'll ever get to 7.375% again in our lifetimes for a 5/1 ARM, but even if we do, paying $5,400 a month is not that big of a deal because my mortgage used to cost $6,800 a month 10 years ago when my principal balance was greater and when my initial interest rate was closer to 5.25%.
+I don't think we'll ever get to 7.375% again in our lifetimes for a 5/1 ARM.
+But even if we do, paying $5,400 a month is not that big of a deal.
+My mortgage used to cost $6,800 a month 10 years ago when my principal balance was greater and when my initial interest rate was closer to 5.25%.
 Anybody who has owned a home for at least 10 years knows this.

 1) Depending on your interest rate, after five years you've paid down about 10% – 12% of your original principal balance.
 10 – 12% less in principal means 10 – 12% less interest to pay.
 Consider this your interest rate buffer.

 2) You can always “save the difference” in interest or cash flow savings with your 5/1 ARM payment versus if you took out a 30-year fixed.
 After 60 months of saving the difference, you'll have a nice cash buffer in case you have to pay a higher interest rate.
 If I refinanced to a 30-year fixed at 3.625% instead of a 5/1 ARM at 2.375%, I'd be paying ~$82,000 more interest after five years. $82,000 equals 20 months of mortgage payments I've saved up.
 That's an enormous leeway.